If playing with deep stacks (150bb+) makes you feel anxious or confused, this article will make your life easier.

 Preflop Bet Sizings

-When it comes to open-raising preflop, your sizings should remain the same as when you’re playing 100bb deep.
-If you normally raise to 2.5 big blind, raise to 2.5 big blind.
+When it comes to open-raising preflop, your sizings should remain the same as when you’re playing 100 big blinds deep.
+If you normally raise to 2.5 big blinds, raise to 2.5 big blinds.
 If you normally raise to 4 big blinds, raise to 4 big blinds.
 And so on.

-Your 3-bet sizes also be the same when you’re in position.
+Your 3-bet sizes should be a little bigger when you’re in position.
 When you are the 3-bettor in position, you will have a huge advantage throughout the hand because you always get to act last.
-This means that you do not need to change your 3-bet sizing because you actually want your opponent to get to the flop with a wide range in a high stack-to-pot ratio situation.
-This situation will be very hard for him to navigate postflop.
+This situation will be very hard for your opponent to navigate postflop.

-Your 3-bet sizes should be larger when out of position.
-If your opponent with a 200 big blind stack is opening to 2.5 big blinds, for example, then making it 11 big blinds instead of the more standard 9 big blinds is a good adjustment.
-You can raise even bigger depending on how deep both of you are.
+Your 3-bet sizes should be a little bigger when out of position.
+If your opponent with a 200 big blind stack is opening to 2.5 big blinds, for example, then making it 10 or 11 big blinds instead of the more standard 9 big blinds is a good adjustment.

 When you 3-bet in position, you don’t need to change your range at all.
 It’s your out of position opponent that has to make big adjustments.

 When you 3-bet out of position, however, you need to make some changes to your 3-betting range: